 Note that quasitoric manifolds with $\betti_2 =2$ are topologically classified by their cohomology rings \cite{CPS12}.
-In this paper, we also investigate the strong cohomological rigidity for quasitoric manifolds as follows. \begin{theorem} Any cohomology ring isomorphism between two quasitoric manifolds with second Betti number $2$ is realizable by a homeomorphism. \end{theorem}
+In this work, we also investigate the strong cohomological rigidity for quasitoric manifolds as follows. \begin{theorem} Every cohomology ring isomorphism between two quasitoric manifolds with second Betti number $2$ is realizable by a homeomorphism. \end{theorem}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:quasitoric manifolds with second betti 2}, we review the properties of quasitoric manifolds and the topological classification of quasitoric manifolds with $\betti_2=2$.
-In Section~\ref{sec:wps and connected sum}, we introduce a weighted projective space $\CP^{n+1}_a$ and obtain quasitoric manifolds over $\Delta^n\times\Delta^1$ by doing an equivariant connected sum $\CP^{n+1}_a\#\CP^{n+1}_a$ or $\CP^{n+1}_a\#\overline{\CP^{n+1}_a}$.
-By using this, we show that any cohomology ring automorphism of such a quasitoric manifold is realizable by a diffeomorphism.
-In Section~\ref{sec:two-stage GB}, we show the realizability of a cohomology ring automorphism for a non-singular complete toric variety with $\betti_2=2$.
+In Section~\ref{sec:wps and connected sum}, we introduce the weighted projective space $\CP^{n+1}_a$ and obtain quasitoric manifolds over $\Delta^n\times\Delta^1$ by carrying out an equivariant connected sum $\CP^{n+1}_a\#\CP^{n+1}_a$ or $\CP^{n+1}_a\#\overline{\CP^{n+1}_a}$.
+By using this, we show that every cohomology ring automorphism of such a quasitoric manifold is realizable by a diffeomorphism.
+Section~\ref{sec:two-stage GB} discusses the realizability of a cohomology ring automorphism for a non-singular complete toric variety with $\betti_2=2$.
 In Section~\ref{sec:quasitoric over n x m}, we consider quasitoric manifolds over the product of simplices $\Delta^n\times \Delta^m$ which are not non-singular complete toric varieties.
 Finally, we complete the proofs of Theorems~\ref{thm:submain} and~\ref{thm:main} in Section~\ref{sec:proof of main}.